Sometimes, after applying polyurethane, the finish develops bubbles. So, why does this happen, and how to avoid it?

-Why Does Polyurethane Develop Bubbles?
+Why Does a Polyurethane Finish Develop Bubbles?

-A polyurethane finish develops bubbles if you use a bad paint roller to apply it.
-This is because paint rollers trap air pockets in the coating as you roll the paint (sealant) over the surface.
-These air pockets become evident in the coating, and as the sealant dries, the air pockets will form bubbles in the coating.
+A bad paint roller (or brush) will trap air pockets in the coating as you roll the sealer over the surface.
+These air pockets become evident in the coating, and as the sealer dries, the air pockets will form bubbles in the finish.

-Tiny bubbles will disappear as the finish dries they are caused by trapped air pockets, and once the paint starts to harden, they will disappear.
 The drying process of polyurethane will cause the tiny bubbles to pop and disappear.
 On average, they will go away within 10 minutes.

+Large bubbles won’t disappear as they contain a mixture of paint and air — they will dry into the finish and create a bump.
 To remove the large paint bubbles, scrape them off and sand the polyurethane coating to even out the finish.
 After sanding, you must touch up the affected areas.

 How To Apply Polyurethane Without Bubbles?